greleigh/Logic-GU-new/event/_posts/2024-01-14-world-logic-day.md

 ---
-speaker: World Logic Day Pub Quiz
+speaker:
 affil:
-title:
+title: World Logic Day 2024
 date: 2024-01-14 17:30:00 +01:00
-category: event
 ---

 The Logic Group at the University of Gothenburg hosts its annual World Logic Day Pub Quiz.